Here are some tried and true common sense tips when shopping for chickens anywhere

 When inspecting any chicken before purchase do the following:

-1) Inspect chicken for clear bright eyes.
+1) Inspect the chicken for clear bright eyes.
 Not red or swollen eyes with a discharge.
+No runny or dirty beaks

 2) Look for clean unbroken skin on the bottom of feet (sores are not good)